-That is a fantastic campaign and if you haven’t already you should head over and check them out, but I want to go a step further and urge each and every backpacker out there who may be heading to Thailand to avoid this ‘temple’ in the first place.
+But I want to go a step further and urge each and every backpacker out there who may be heading to Thailand to avoid this ‘temple’ in the first place.

 The monks are allowed to continue in this abuse only as long as travellers make it profitable for them to do so.

 Is taking a selfie with a tiger really worth supporting their abuse and exploitation?
 Is your experience on your gap year or backpacking adventure really worth supporting an irresponsible and frankly evil attraction like the Tiger Temple?

 I urge all of you who are heading to Thailand and thinking of getting that now infamous Tiger Temple Selfie not to.
 Avoid this place like the plague and starve them of your money.
 Don’t allow them to continue to use the vast tourist profits they make to abuse and exploit the tigers supposedly in their care.